 - Ground spices: turmeric or smoked paprika are great for both color and flavor

-fresh vegetables, such cucumbers, carrots, green beans, summer squash, cherry tomatoes
+fresh vegetables, such as cucumbers, carrots, green beans, summer squash, or cherry tomatoes

 fresh herbs, such as thyme, dill, or rosemary (optional)

-whole spices, such black peppercorns, coriander, or mustard seeds (optional)
+whole spices, such as black peppercorns, coriander, or mustard seeds (optional)

 dried herbs or ground spices (optional)